amperity/amperity-docs/amperity_reference/source/workflows.rst

 .. workflows-page-start

-The workflow page consists of two tabs: **Run history** and **Configured**. **Run history** allows you to see a filterable list of workflow runs that have happened. **Configured** allows you to see at a glace all of the automatically-run workflows that have been configured.
+The workflows page contains two tabs: **Run history** and **Configured**. **Run history** allows you to see a filterable list of workflow runs that have happened. **Configured** allows you to see at a glace all of the automatically-run workflows that have been configured.
 For each workflow you can view details for every step within a workflow.
 Both tabs in the **Workflows** page automatically refresh with the latest status of any workflows that are currently running.

 .. image:: ../../images/mockups-workflow-success.png
    :width: 600 px